lluci/anchor/Roadmap.md

 After the first implementation, the user had the time to test the feature and appeared some issues and new ideas to improve the experience.

+### Add white range "Prep" - DONE

+The timeline include the time before the habit start.
+This range is white, meaning it is not a time window.
+If the user mark it as DONE during the white rante, it will consider it Done in Green.

 ### Better HABIT_CONFIG - DONE

 The issue with the current timeline is that it is slow to configure by the user side.
 The user has to give the exact time keys (start, whiteEnd, greenEnd, orangeEnd, redEnd).
 But in the new approach, the user will give the hour to start and the margins, letting the app calculate the ranges automatically.